Reviews You Can Rely On

 After researching more than 50 different travel tripods, we bought the 9 best models presently available to test side-by-side to ensure that you get the perfect tripod for your needs.
 We assessed the performance of each model's head and panning smoothness, judged their stability, inspected them for any special features, and measured their physical attributes.
 Read below to find out which one is the best while shopping on a budget, which is the fanciest, which is the most compact, and which ones are our favorites overall.

 A steady camera is key to taking quality photos — if sturdy legs are what you're after, you may also want to look at our favorite full-sized tripods as well as the best tripod for iPhones.
-For more photo gear recommendations, our experts reveal the top-rated ring lights, best camera bags, photo printers, gifts for photographers, and more that are worthy of your purchase.
+For more photo gear recommendations, our experts reveal the top-rated ring lights, camera bags, photo printers, gifts for photographers, and more that are worthy of your purchase.

 Editor's Note: On March 22, 2024, we added details on how we test portable tripods and included buying advice.